sherzodcode/diary-API/readme.txt

 date: 15.03.2023

 Time is 14:04 i'm in station.
 I really don't know wat to do now, js project or Client version of Diary.
+I added find pages by their date function into the project, it was like 5 minute of easy code Fastify js seems pretty fun , gotta make this project in it

 //////////